nick-graveyard/nick_fs/README.md

 nickFS
 ======

-This was the beginning of a distributed file system using Fusepy, Zookeeper, and Kazoo.
+This is the beginning of a distributed file system using Fusepy, Zookeeper, and Kazoo.

 https://code.google.com/p/fusepy/ <br/>